paycoreio/docs/docs/products/hpp/customization.md

 ### Override methods icons & logos

-You have some optional parameters for HPP that will let you modify the look and feel of PayCore.io’s Hosted Payment Page in order to better match your own branding.
+You have some optional parameters for HPP that will let you modify the look and feel of {{custom.company_name}}’s Hosted Payment Page in order to better match your own branding.

-The payment page itself is hosted by PayCore.io and takes care of building forms, validating the input and securing your customers’ payment details.
+The payment page itself is hosted by {{custom.company_name}} and takes care of building forms, validating the input and securing your customers’ payment details.

 You can easily adapt the look and feel of that page in the _Dashboard > Commerce Account > Settings_.